-Contributions for Emergency Management Assistance for Activities on Reserve
+Contributions for Emergency Management Assistance for Activities on Reserve: Terms and Conditions

 The Department of Indian Affairs and Northern Development (DIAND) has primary responsibility for fulfilling the federal government's responsibilities to Aboriginal people and Northerners.
 To fulfill this mandate, DIAND works collaboratively with Aboriginal people and Northerners, as well as with other federal departments and agencies, provinces and territories, and non-governmental organizations (NGOs).
 These responsibilities also include supporting the management of emergency events on reserve, which are unforeseen and extraordinary in nature and represent urgent issues for the Government of Canada with regard to the health and safety of on-reserve First Nations communities.
 The assistance, a transfer payment in the form of a contribution came into effect April 1, 2005.

 Local authorities, and provincial and territorial governments are responsible for emergency management activities within their respective jurisdictions.
 Section 91(24) of the Constitution Act, 1867 prescribes the legislative authority of the Government of Canada for ‘Indians, and Lands reserved for Indians".
 This authority is delegated to the Minister of Indian Affairs and Northern Development (IAND) by the Indian Act and the Department of Indian Affairs and Northern Development Act, (R.S.C.
 1985 c.
 I-6, sec.
 4).
 Under section 6 of the Emergency Management Act (2007), each federal minister is responsible for identifying risks that are within or related to his or her area of responsibility, and for preparing, maintaining, testing and implementing emergency management plans to mitigate those risks.
 DIAND supports the four basic pillars of emergency management – mitigation, preparedness, response and recovery –on First Nations reserves.